 Trigger Point Massage: Relieving Chronic Muscle Pain

-If you’ve ever experienced a stubborn knot in your shoulder, a deep ache in your lower back that won’t quit, or persistent tightness in your neck that radiates into headaches, you’re likely familiar with trigger points—those hypersensitive spots in muscle tissue that can cause referred pain and limit your mobility.
+If you’ve ever experienced a stubborn knot in your shoulder, a deep ache in your lower back that won’t quit, or persistent tightness in your neck that radiates into headaches, you’re likely familiar with trigger points.
+These are hypersensitive spots in muscle tissue that can cause referred pain and limit your mobility.
+For many, these knots feel like small, hard pebbles embedded in the muscle that refuse to budge despite basic stretching.
 The good news?
 Trigger point massage offers a targeted, effective way to release these knots and reclaim comfort in your body.
+By addressing the specific focal point of the tension, this therapy helps break the cycle of chronic pain.

 What Are Trigger Points?